malachi-iot/embr/src/embr/exp/platform/fwd/README.md

 - user-provided buffer which must be passed to API
 -- async hold on buffer, signal complete
 -- block until buffer is complete

+## tags

+Tags make promises about the expected api

+### connection

+Connection oriented traits have:

+* `connect`
+* `disconnect`

+And indicate that read and write operations exist without explicit endpoint parameters

+### connectionless

+Indicates that read and write operations have endpoints specified